-Provided a quorum is present, Directors are elected by a plurality of the votes represented at the Meeting and voted for nominees in the election.
+Provided a quorum is present, Directors are elected by a plurality of the votes represented at the Meeting.
 Under plurality voting, a candidate receiving the highest number of votes will be elected, even if he or she receives a favorable vote of less than a majority of the Company's outstanding shares.
 A proxy marked "withhold" with respect to a Director nominee will result in such Director nominee receiving one fewer "FOR" vote that would count towards a plurality.
-At the Meeting, an affirmative vote of a plurality of the total votes cast "for" or "against" by holders of our common stock and our preferred stock, voting together as a single class, is required to elect each of Mr. Nigel D.T.
-Andrews, Mr. Aren C. LeeKong and Mr. William H. Wright II to the Board, and an affirmative vote of a plurality of the total votes cast "for" or "against" by holders of our preferred stock, voting separately as a single class, is required to elect Mr. Mark Jenkins to the Board.
+At the Meeting, an affirmative vote of a plurality of the total votes cast "for" or "against" by holders of our common stock and our preferred stock, voting together as a single class, is required to elect Mr. William H. Wright, II, to the Board, and an affirmative vote of a plurality of the total votes cast "for" or "against" by holders of our preferred stock, voting separately as a single class, is required to elect Ms. Linda Pace to the Board.
+For this proposal, "abstain" votes and broker nonvotes, if any, though counted for purposes of establishing a quorum, will have no effect on the outcome of the vote.